Photo: Anthony Tran on Unsplash

 Getting married is something to be excited about, but most people don't realise that there will be other emotions when you're embarking on a new journey with your partner, and setting up a new family unit.

-And unless you've been living with your partner or away from your family for an extended period of time before, you'll need some time to get over the fact that you'll be going to a new home (whether at your in-laws' or alone) away from your parents.
+And unless you've been living with your partner or away from your family for an extended period of time before, you'll need some time to get over that sinking feeling in the pit of your stomach that you'll be going to a new home (whether at your in-laws' or alone) away from your parents.

 #1 Make regular lunch or dinner arrangements with your parents